Infisical vs Hashicorp Vault

 Open Source

-Yes, Infisical is an open source product with a community consisting of thousands of developers – link to GitHub repo.
+Yes, Infisical is an open source product with a community consisting of tens of thousands of developers – link to GitHub repository.

 No. On August 10th, 2023, HashiCorp announced that they are switching their license to BSL, which is not an open source license.

-Using open source security products is considered to be the best practice.
-Open codebases are reviewed by thousands of security practioners for any kinds of vulnerabilities – something that is not possible when a product is close source.
+Using open-source security products is considered to be the best practice.
+Open codebases are reviewed by thousands of security practitioners for any kinds of vulnerabilities – something that is not possible when a product is closed-source.
 In addition, it gives you direct overview of and input into the product's roadmap.

 Hosting Options